libgamera/GAMERA/docs/inverse_compton_temp.md

 ### Isotropic distribution of electrons

 This is a rather recent addition to the code.
-In case we have a isotropic distribution of electrons, we can follow the same steps as before additionally stating that our electrons are isotropically distributed:
+In case we have an isotropic distribution of electrons, we can follow the same steps as before additionally stating that our electrons are isotropically distributed:
 ```python
 fr.SetElectronsIsotropic()
 fr.SetTargetPhotonAnisotropy(target, angles_e, phi, theta, distr)